arcxteam/rl-swarm/README.md

 > **Note: Its just a imagine, you can choose anything your take.
 But i can sharing any tips if your rent cloud GPU to [https://octa.space](https://octa.space/?ref=rTXHXwn7D96) I'm not promoter choose this my principals rent any low-cost, its very cheaper than rental GPU competitors.
 For tips & trick read... https://github.com/arcxteam/octa-rental-gpu**

-### Basically, if you rent a GPU with a minimum of 6GB or even 8-12-16-24GB of VRAM, you can run other nodes because only 4-5GB of VRAM will be used for this GENSYN with the configuration I modified.
+> Basically, if you rent a GPU with a minimum of 6GB or even 8-12-16-24GB of VRAM, you can run other nodes because only 4-5GB of VRAM will be used for this GENSYN with the configuration I modified.

 ![photo_6271671078992153653_w](https://github.com/user-attachments/assets/adf9e6cc-1125-4a75-b000-cc1b0c1e1541)

-## Modify Configure
+## Configure Modify
 - `rgym_exp/config/rg-swarm.yaml` → <mark>support low-vRAM GPU</mark>
 - `rgym_exp/src/datasets.yaml` → <mark>boost-rewards = weighted sampling composition</mark>
 - `run_rl_swarm.sh` → <mark>latest mark for compatible</mark>
 - `other configs` → <mark>latest mark for compatible</mark>

-## Official Support LLModels
+## Official Support Models
 - `Qwen/Qwen2.5-Coder-0.5B-Instruct`  → <mark>Recommend Solver</mark>
-- `deepseek-ai/deepseek-coder-1.3b-instruct` → <mark>Recommend Proposers & Evaluators</mark>
+- `deepseek-ai/deepseek-coder-1.3b-instruct` → <mark>Recommend Proposers, Evaluators</mark>
-- `Qwen/Qwen2.5-Coder-1.5B-Instruct` → <mark>Recommend Proposers & Evaluators</mark>
+- `Qwen/Qwen2.5-Coder-1.5B-Instruct` → <mark>Recommend Proposers, Evaluators</mark>

 > The model is trained on a composite dataset (1,000 samples) with weighted sampling strategy